ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 When you select a first-generation [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), you can specify 10-16,000 GB of capacity in 1 GB increments.

 Boot volumes are 100 GB by default.
-If you provision an instance with a custom image or a snapshot, you can specify a boot volume capacity up to 250 GB .
+If you provision an instance with a custom image or a snapshot, you can specify a boot volume capacity up to 250 GB.

 ## Block Storage volume profiles
 {: #iops-profiles}